roastduck/FreeTensor/docs/guide/schedules.md

 ## Specify What to Schedule by Selectors

 In the example above, we label a loop `Li` and apply schedules on it.
 It is straight-forward in a tiny example, but as programs grow, it often gets hard to track each statement by a unique label, especially there are inlined function calls.
-To make things easy, FreeTensor supports specifying a statment by a selector, written in the following rules:
+To make things easy, FreeTensor supports specifying a statement by a selector, written in the following rules:

 1. A label is a selector.
 E.g., `Li` matches a statement with a label `Li`.
 2. (For debugging only) A numerical ID is also a selector.
 E.g., `#31`.
 3. A selector can be extended to match a new statement produced by a previous schedule.
 E.g., `$split.0{Li}` matches the outer loop split from the loop `Li`.
 This is useful when return values from schedules are hard to track.
-4. Selectors can be combined to match a statement in a function call.
-E.g., `Li<~C1` matches a statment labeled `Li` called by a call site `C1`.
+4. Selectors can be combined to match a statement in a function call. `Li<~C1` matches a statement labeled `Li` DIRECTLY called by a call site `C1`. `Li<<~C1` matches a statement DIRECTLY or INDIRECTLY called by a call site `C1`.
+5. Selectors can be combined with logical "and" or "or". `Li|Lj` matches a statement labeled `Li` OR `Lj`. `Li&Lj` matches a statement labeled `Li&Lj`.

 All schedules support passing selectors.